 In May 2017, Ringrose was named as the Nevin Spence Young Player of the Year award after cementing himself in the Ireland midfield and impressing with Leinster.

-As of the 2018/2019 Champions Cup, Ringrose has had 15 Champions Cup appearances scoring 4 tries and 20 points.
+Ahead of the 2019 Champions Cup, he had 24 appearances in the tournament, scoring 5 tries and 25 points.

 |2015 - present|